nxp-imx/imx-sm/sm/doc/rn_cl.md

 - PCIE2_ROOT
 - SPDIF1

-Customers should also remove.
+Customers should also remove any reference to these in their cfg files.

 SM-378: Enable mission and parity faults {#RN_DETAIL_SM_378}
 ----------

 Enable Mission and Parity Faults.
 Set the NOC fabric timeouts to maximum.

+Note some of these were later disabled as part of SM-413.
+Can be reenabled by reversing that one change but be aware PCI use can trigger the mission faults.

 SM-381: Insufficient error checking when parsing monitor commands {#RN_DETAIL_SM_381}
 ----------